andrewgdotcom/frith/README.md

 ### Installing frith from scratch

-1. Install Tails on the first 8GB flash drive by [following their instructions](https://tails.boum.org/doc/first_steps/installation/manual/index.en.html)
+1. Install Tails on the first 8GB flash drive by [following their instructions](https://tails.boum.org/install/)
 2. Boot into the first drive
-3. Configure a persistent volume [as described here](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html).
-Be sure to use a very strong encryption passphrase.
-Enable "GnuPG", "APT lists" and "APT packages"
+3. Configure an encrypted persistent volume as described in the Tails instructions.
+In addition to "Personal Data", you should also enable "GnuPG", "APT lists" and "APT packages"
 4. Reboot
 5. When prompted, select "Yes" for persistence and enter the passphrase.
 Also select "Yes" for "more options" and continue
 6. Set a temporary administration password and continue